crowdsecurity/packaging-debian/doc/progress.md

       which is a blocker for a proper ITP:
        - https://github.com/go-openapi/inflect/issues/3
  - NEW: golang-github-hinshun-vt10x
- - NEW: golang-github-jamiealquiza-tachymeter
+ - ACC: golang-github-jamiealquiza-tachymeter
- - NEW: golang-github-logrusorgru-grokky
+ - ACC: golang-github-logrusorgru-grokky
- - NEW: golang-github-mohae-deepcopy
+ - ACC: golang-github-mohae-deepcopy
  - NEW: golang-github-netflix-go-expect
  - NEW: golang-github-nxadm-tail
  - POC: golang-github-prometheus-prom2json